disposableidentities/healthcrisis/README.md

 This schema minimizes risks of data leaks and unauthorized reuse of personal data by third party service providers.
 The proposed technical framework of provable computing developed by zenroom.org, runs on Virtual Machines embedded in the chip used with any personal communication device and any connected object .
 These chips representing the key material component of the approach, they could be regarded as the digital era equivalent of the secure ID of Passport and require comparable level of confidence in the fabrication process.
 This argues in favour of relying on chips manufactured under EU jurisdiction.
 While this represents a major change from the current supply chain for commercial chips which are almost entirely sourced from China for the EU market, it is also a move that may serve other geopolitical and environmental Commission priorities.
 Zenroom, which can also runs on existing integrated chips, was developed as European alternative for achieving a level of accessibility, provability and certification of computing.

-## Technicalities
+## Technical context

 ### Standards

 * W3C DID for key identity identifier for a persona ID and disposable ID: https://www.w3.org/TR/did-core/
-* W3C Verifiable Credential for Health Code and usage consent (purpose limitation-GDPR): https://www.w3.org/TR/vc-data-model/
+* W3C Verifiable Credential for health messages and usage consent (purpose limitation-GDPR): https://www.w3.org/TR/vc-data-model/
-* Kantare Consent Receipt for the consent “content” (JSON Verifiable Claim translation, see example-link TODO): https://kantarainitiative.org/download/7902/
+* Kantare Consent Receipt for the consent “content” (JSON Verifiable Claim translation, see examples): https://kantarainitiative.org/download/7902/

 ### Apps

 **Citizen’s app:**
 To provide a warning about another citizen’s condition (from a list of possible values to choose) with lower value/importance.
-Location coordinates are stored but only to be released under stricter conditions to government/authorities (TBD to use ZKPs for that).
+Location coordinates are stored but only to be released under strict conditions to government/authorities (TBD use of Zero-Knowledge-Proofs for that).

-A citizen can use Itsme for self-identification.
+A citizen can use digital identification tools (such as Itsme) for self-identification.

-Crypto keys are stored on the citizen’s app, all DIDs are derived from that.
-A persona DID is created from the main identity.
-A disposable DID is created from a persona DID.
+Crypto-keys are stored on the citizen’s app, all DIDs are derived from that.
+A persona DID is created from those crypto-keys.
+A disposable DID is derived from a persona DID.
 All these DIDs are stored on the citizens device.
-The citizens main identity Verifiable Credential is generated from the Itsme identity.
+The citizens main identity Verifiable Credential is generated from e.g. the Itsme identity.
 This “main” identity is the citizens public persona.

 The citizens app messages are self-issued Verifiable Credentials.
-With each message a GDPR consent is generated as a self-issued Verifiable Credential and this has a reference to the app messages.
+With each message a GDPR consent is generated as a self-issued Verifiable Credential and this has a reference to the app health messages.

 **Practitioners app:**
-To provide a Health Code (colored codes) with high value/importance.
+To provide a health message (including colored codes) with high value/importance.

-Practitioners use Itsme for their main identity from which a public persona DID and a Verifiable Credential is generated that can include a link to their professional credentials (created by an authority/government, see next).
+Practitioners login (e.g. using Itsme) for their main identity from which a public persona DID and a Verifiable Credential is generated that includes a link to their professional credentials (created by an authority/government, see next).

-Practitioners create the public health message (as a Verifiable Claim, see example).
+Practitioners create the public health messages (as Verifiable Claims, see example).

 **Government app:**
 To issue authoritative credentials for practitioners.
-These credentials are publicly available (registry/server) and directly linked to the practitioners’ main DID.
+These credentials are publicly available (registry/server) and directly linked to the practitioners’ main/public persona DID.

 ### Government backends

 **Endpoint to deliver public health messages to government:**
-High-throughput message receiving endpoint, secure (hack-proof), … Ideally, an AI is running in a protected processor (secure enclave?) that can decrypt and run algorithms on citizens’ data and only is able to do that based on the consent of the citizen (see example consent messages).
+High-throughput message receiving endpoint, secure (hack-proof), … Ideally, an AI is running in a protected processor (secure enclave) that can decrypt and run algorithms on citizens’ data and only is able to do that based on the consent of the citizen (see example consent messages).

 **Lookup service for Government/authoritative Verified Credentials (for practitioner credentials):**
-Read-only lookup service that allows verification of Verified Credentials, issued by government/authority.
+Read-only lookup service that allows verification of Verified Credentials for the practitioners, issued by government/authority.

-(Other - OpenID …?)
+(Using OpenID - TBD)

 ### App interactions
 Some critical criteria:
-* Communication is P2P (app-2-app), except the practitioner credentials (they are public)
+* Communication is P2P (app-2-app), except the practitioner credentials (they are public).
 * Data is stored in-app, except practitioner credentials (they are stored in a public registry).
 Stale/old data is deleted.
-* Citizen data is only read by practitioners, not stored (equivalent of showing a piece of paper, but not copying it) (exception case for government if location data is needed for crisis management purposes)
+* Citizen data is only read by practitioners, not stored (equivalent of showing a piece of paper, but not copying it). _The important exception being the case for government data analysis, for crisis management purposes._

 **Practitioners -> Government:**
-Practitioner app generates a main DID and transfers this to the government.
+Practitioner app generates a main persona DID and transfers this to the government.

 **Government -> Practitioners:**
-Government app creates professional Verifiable Credential (VC) including the main DID of the practitioner and registers the VC on a government server.
-Government app provides a link to this registered item to the practitioners app.
+Government app creates a professional Verifiable Credential (VC) including the main persona DID of the practitioner and registers the VC on a government server.
+The government app transfers a link to this registered VC onto the practitioners app.

 **Citizens -> Practitioners:**
 Citizens app generates a disposable DID and transfers this to the practitioners app.

 **Practitioners -> Citizens:**
-Practitioners app generates a health condition report (VC) including the citizens disposable DID and transfers this to the citizens app.
+Practitioners app generates a health condition report (a VC) including the citizens disposable DID and transfers this to the citizens app.

 **Citizens -> Practitioners/Government:**
 Citizens app generates barcodes with information embedded about the latest health condition report.
-Practitioners/Government apps can read the barcode.
+Practitioners/government apps can read the barcode.
 Practitioners cannot decrypt location data, the government can.

 (From Andrea: If you want to make location data (or any other data) readable only by some people, then you should use asymmetric encryption.
 You can use ZKP for example to sign/read a certificate issued by a hospital that states that "on day xyz, this person is YELLOW" where you verify the signature of the hospital and the signature of the person carrying the QR on their phone's app.)

 **Citizens -> Citizens:**
-Citizens apps can share voluntary latest status information using the barcode mechanism (eg. with close friends, family members, others who they trust).
+Citizens apps can share **voluntarily** the latest status information using the barcode mechanism (eg. with close friends, family members, others who they trust).
+(Other barcode sharing use cases TBD with larger community.)

 **Citizens -> Government:**
 A citizen app sends a health condition message/report to the government.
 The collected data is used by the government for risk management purposes, impact prediction (based on location data), etc.